ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 Common Errors
 =============

+- Missing Credentials

-**I have already called `wandb login` cli, but still getting "wandb: ERROR api_key not configured (no-tty). call wandb.login(key=[your_api_key])."**
+    **I have already called `wandb login` cli, but still getting "wandb: ERROR api_key not configured (no-tty).
+    call wandb.login(key=[your_api_key])."**

     This is probably due to wandb credentials are not set up correctly on worker nodes.
 Make sure that you run ``wandb.login`` inside each training function.
 You can take a look at the example above.

+- Missing Configurations

     **"databricks_cli.utils.InvalidConfigurationError:
     You haven't configured the CLI yet!"**

     This is usually caused by running ``databricks configure`` which generates ``~/.databrickscfg`` only on head node.
 Move this file to a shared location that can be accessed by all nodes.